Julie-Fabre/bombcell/README.md

 ### 📖 Bombcell wiki

-Thorough documentation and guides to using bombcell can be found on the dedicated [wiki](https://github.com/Julie-Fabre/bombcell/wiki)
+Documentation and guides to using and troubleshooting bombcell can be found on the dedicated [wiki](https://github.com/Julie-Fabre/bombcell/wiki)

 ### 🏁 Quick start guide